Ph.D., Columbia University, 1989

 Modern Literature, Ecocriticism, and Cultural Studies

-Dr. Malamud’s book The Language of Modernism considers language as a venue for stylistic experimentation and the assertion of a modernist aesthetic identity; he examines modernist self-definition in Woolf, Eliot, and Joyce.
+Dr. Malamud’s first book, The Language of Modernism, considers language as a venue for stylistic experimentation and the assertion of a modernist aesthetic identity; he examines modernist self-definition in Woolf, Eliot, and Joyce.

 Two books about T. S. Eliot’s drama–a critical overview and a bibliographical/production sourcebook–argue for the importance of this poet’s lesser-known dramatic enterprise.
 Eliot spent decades involved in playwriting, production, critical studies of dramatists, and other activities that testify to his considerable interest and investment in drama.
-To understand fully the nature and trajectory of Eliot’s oeuvre, Dr. Malamud argues, one must pay serious attention to the dramatic component of Eliot’s career.
+To understand fully the nature and trajectory of Eliot’s career, Dr. Malamud argues, one must pay serious attention to his dramatic work.

 Dr. Malamud’s fourth book, Reading Zoos, analyzes zoos as a cultural phenomenon.
 Bringing together the perspectives of cultural studies, ecocriticism, and postcolonial studies, Dr. Malamud looks at literary accounts of zoos and argues that these “zoo stories” help illustrate how real zoos resonate with a self-congratulatory imperial bravado that disqualifies them from offering, as they claim, valid or enlightening experiences of animals and nature.
 The decontextualized convenience that spectators enjoy as they move from cage to cage and gawk at the inmates stands as a symptom of a degraded cultural imagination.